What is a Comprehensive Eye Examination?

 In this audio presentation, Dr. Guy Eakin talks about what happens during a comprehensive eye examination.
-This video is part 4 of a 6 part series on macular degeneration.
+This presentation is part 4 of a 6 part series on macular degeneration.

 Dr. Guy Eakin: Hello!
 I am Dr. Guy Eakin.
 Today, I'll be explaining what happens during a comprehensive eye exam.
 It's vital to have regular eye exams especially as you age or if you're in the high risk groups.